ma-za-kpe/Sante_Coffee_Merchants/README.md

          }
  }`

+## How to use this project from your phone
+- download from this link (apk.)[]
+- You will have to restart the app after adding a new farmer, MINOR LIVE DATA BUG.

 ## How to use this project from your laptop
 - clone this repo
 - Build and run the project.